SZ Legal - Legal advice for private individuals and companies worldwide

 • in the exemption from the requirement of a residence permit

-• for the granting of a permanent residence permit
+• to grant a permanent residence permit

 • naturalization

 My goal is to develop the right solution for you.
-I represent your interests professionally and vigorously.
-My utmost attention, especially in this area of law, is devoted to protecting and safeguarding my clients' interests.
-As a lawyer, I have extensive experience in the field of immigration law and keep up with current changes.
+I will represent your interests professionally and vigorously.
+My utmost attention, particularly in this area of law, is paid to protecting and safeguarding the interests of my clients.
+As a specialist lawyer, I possess extensive experience in immigration law and stay abreast of current developments.

 Family reunification – what happens to loved ones